Terradue/doc-developer-sandbox/source/developer/debug-multinode.rst

 * Continue debugging as described in the exercise :doc:`make a robust workflow and debug it <debug>`.

-The following image show the steps that we have just performed:
+The following image shows the steps that we have just performed:

 .. figure:: includes/multinode-debug/gui1.png
    :scale: 80 %